RAVEN'S RELICS - WHERE AUTHENTICITY IS A PRIORITY!!!

 Please keep in mind, if you like the artifact from a photo, you will LOVE it when you hold it!
 The artifacts are ALWAYS much better in person vs. a photograph.
 And I am not the best photographer in the world.

 GALLERY VIEW OF PENNSYLVANIA ARTIFACTS.
 Pa. isn't known to have a large quantity of pristine artifacts, mostly because we have a limited resource of the better cherts and flints.
 Jasper is the best, and most sought after, lithic material from Pa., and the occasional Flintridge or Ohio cherts that travelled into Pa.
 However, in years past, quality artifacts have been found when artifact hunting was in it's prime.
 This period was mostly in the early 1900s.
 Quality artifacts are hidden away in collections that are still in storage, and occasionally become available to the collector.
 Pa. was the home to prehistoric Native Americans from the Paleo Indian period ( ca. 12,000 BC ), to the Historic Period ( ca. 1770 ).
 Here are a few artifacts from my collection, and most of these were found prior to 1950, with the exception of my personal finds between 1962-1990.
 Represented are a selection of pottery vessels, jasper points, Perkiomen points, spears/knives, bannerstones, a complete soapstone vessel ( Md. ), gouges, Clovis points, and pipes.
 The photo of the single pipe is called the " John Koch pipe", with his original drawing when he found it.
 And a photo of one the nicest maskettes ever found.
 It's Clinton Co. pipestone with three fish incised on the back, and tallied around the entire edge.
 From Great Island, Clinton Co., Pa.
 The antler figurine is known as a " Sept.
 Morn Figure ", and is one of the finest ever recovered from N.Y.
 And a frame of Susquehannock trade beads and items from mostly Pa., and N.Y.
-That's my daughter, Marie.
+That's my daughter.
 She has her own little " Indian Rocks " shelf in her room!
 My other daughter, Amanda, isn't a big rock collector.
 I'm sorry, but the gallery artifacts are for viewing, but will be for sale in the future.
 I'm not quite old enough to quit collecting, but soon!!!

 POSTAGE NOTES: I try every chance I can to offer free shipping.
 I can not continue to do this.
 The post office has once again raised the rates, starting next week, Jan.
 10th.
 I normally ship several ways.
 Bubble wrap envelope, considered a parcel, and shipping is determined by weight and destination.
 Or, small-medium-large priority flat rate.
 The postage increases are: Small flat rate: $9.45....Med. flat rate: $16.10....Large flat rate: $ 21.50 What I will do to alleviate some of this, because I want my buyers to continue buying, is a variable shipping cost.